edamontology/edamontologyDocs/hangouts.rst

 2017 May 3, 11 AM CEST
 -----------------------

-- Schedule for EDAM calls & releases (in bio.tools calendar)
+- Schedule for EDAM calls & releases (in bio.tools calendar) ... with all of us trying to make this happen

-  - 1st Wed of month : EDAM team skype, msg. to edam-announce re plans for next version
+  - 1st Wed of month : EDAM team skype, msg. to edam-announce re plans for next release
   - Last Wed of month: EDAM release date
   - Last Fri of month: msg. to edam-announce re latest release

-... with all of us trying to make this happen

 - EDAM 1.18